-In 2013, there were statistically significant differences across racial/ethnic minority groups for the average number of neighborhood concerns per park, in that high and medium minority block groups were more likely to have a greater number of surrounding neighborhood concerns.
+This study found statistically significant differences across racial/ethnic minority groups and the average number of neighborhood concerns per park.
 As well, though not statistically significant, the results also showed that, on average, low income and high minority block groups possessed more park quality concerns per park and that high income and low minority groups contained more aesthetic features per park.
-Researchers in Melbourne also found that there were more aesthetic features (i.e., picnic tables, water features, lighting) in higher SES areas, and that the quality of neighborhood resources is a predictor of engaging in more outdoor activities.
+Researchers in Melbourne also found that there were more aesthetic features (i.e., picnic tables, water features, lighting) in higher SES areas,24 and that the quality of neighborhood resources is a predictor of engaging in more outdoor activities.35 Environmental justice efforts must take into account not only the availability of parks and the features therein, but also the quality of those resources and their attractiveness for physical and social activity to address health inequities in communities.